-

 Research Project

 The Bremen Initiative to Foster Early Childhood Development (BRISE) is a longitudinal study that systematically investigates the effects of early childhood intervention.
-BRISE follows approximately 1,000 disadvantaged families in Bremen.
-The program links selected measures beginning at a prenatal stage and continuing until the first year of primary school.
-The measures are integrated in everyday...
+BRISE follows socio-economically challenged families in Bremen during early childhood.
+The support chain links selected support programs beginning at a prenatal stage and continuing until the first year of primary school.
+The...

 Current Project| German Socio-Economic Panel study